Manage Users, Groups, and Roles

 SUCCESS: User 'rjones' group memberships were updated

-For information on how to use the CLI to create a mapping between a Couchbase-Server user-group and an LDAP group, see Map Groups with the CLI.
+For more information about how to use the CLI to create a mapping between a Couchbase Server user group and an LDAP group, see Map Groups with the CLI.

 Delete an External User with the CLI

-To delete an external user, use the --delete-user flag, specifying external as the value of the --auth-domain flag:
+To delete an external user using the CLI, use the --delete-user flag and specify external as the value of the --auth-domain flag.
+The command is as follows:

 /opt/couchbase/bin/couchbase-cli user-manage --cluster http://10.143.192.101 \